amazon-connect/amazon-connect-streams/Documentation.md

 ```js
 agent.onAfterCallWork(function(agent) { /* ... */ });
 ```
-Subscribe a method to be called when the agent enters the "After Call Work" (ACW) state.
+Subscribe a method to be called when the agent enters the "After Call Work" (ACW) state (note that this only happens for voice contacts.
+All contacts enter the ACW contact state, though.
+See contact.onACW below.
 This is a non-routable state which exists to allow agents some time to wrap up after handling a contact before they are routed additional contacts.

 ### `agent.getState()` / `agent.getStatus()`
 ```js